 Arts & Technology Field Scan

-The result of this two-year investigation uncovers a robust creative ecosystem of tech-focused artists and practices, and provides insight into the ways:
+The result of this two-year investigation uncovered a robust creative ecosystem of tech-focused artists and practices, and provided insight into the ways:

-- Artists create art works with digital technologies—by writing code, visualizing data, developing interactive experiences, and much more;
+- Artists created art works with digital technologies—by writing code, visualizing data, developing interactive experiences, and much more;

-- Artists build community by developing shared open-source tools, establishing online forums for knowledge exchange, and founding organizations to facilitate the creativity of others; and
+- Artists built community by developing shared open-source tools, establishing online forums for knowledge exchange, and founding organizations to facilitate the creativity of others; and

-- Artists critique the influence of technologies on daily life through projects that question pervasive practices, such as data collection and surveillance, and their disproportionate impact on communities of color.
+- Artists critiqued the influence of technologies on daily life through projects that questioned pervasive practices.

 - Connect audiences across physical and virtual spaces;